How to Handle Mental Health for Students

 Here are a few tips for dealing with pressure:

 • Manage your time wisely.
 One of the biggest sources of stress for students in an online learning environment is the feeling that they don’t have enough time to get everything done.
 Make a schedule and stick to it.
-This will help you better manage your time and minimize distractions.
+This will help you better manage your time and minimise distractions.

 • Find a balance.
 It’s important to focus on your studies and online classes, but it’s also important to make time for other aspects of your life.
 Maintaining a healthy amount of self-care and regularly taking care of your well-being is a good practice to prevent the development of mental health issues.
 Practicing balance in your life will help reduce stress and keep you from burning out.